 Much of this process pertains to the portion of the page that is visible without scrolling down the browser window.
 That section is also known as Above the Fold.
-For a better usability, the ATF should be rendered as soon as possible, and this can be done reducing the number of network round trips at a minimum.
-The resources required to render the ATF are considered critical, and optimizing the Above the Fold means minimizing the impact of critical resources on the time to first render of the page.
+For better usability, the ATF should be rendered as soon as possible, and this can be done by reducing the number of network round trips at a minimum.
+The resources required to render the ATF are considered critical, and optimizing the Above the Fold means minimizing the impact of critical resources on the first page render time.

 In this post, we will walk through the Critical Rendering Path optimization sequence.

-- First, I will provide a general overview of the tasks the browser performs to render a page’s content.
+- First, I will provide a general overview of the browser’s tasks to render a page’s content.